Services and Resources of the CTL

 A prominent feature of the Center is our library of books, periodicals and other print resources specifically built around faculty development and the scholarship of teaching and learning.
 We receive a subscription to the print edition of the Chronicle of Higher Education

 , which is available to read in the Center.
 We keep a collection of resources, handouts, and aids from previous teaching workshops and past events.
-You can explore our entire book collection on LibraryThing
+The collection is catalogued and searchable in the Worcester State library catalog

 Events (workshops, symposia, lectures, guest speakers and panel discussions).
 These events address a wide range of topics depending on the needs of faculty and the University, and the availability and willingness of faculty to share their expertise with their colleagues.
 These are typically single session events.